Toshio Yodoi

-Toshio Yodoi (淀井 敏夫, Yodoi Toshio) was a Japanese sculptor, a pioneer of Japanese modern and contemporary arts.
-In 1994, he was officially recognized by the Japanese government as a "Person of Cultural Merit;" and in 2001, the Order of Culture was conferred.
+Toshio Yodoi (淀井 敏夫, Yodoi Toshio) was a Japanese sculptor, and a pioneer of Japanese modern and contemporary arts.
+In 1994, he was officially recognized by the Japanese government as a "Person of Cultural Merit" and in 2001, the Order of Culture was conferred.

 Early life

 Toshio was born in 1911 in Asago in Hyōgo Prefecture.
 He was a 1933 graduate of the Tokyo School of Fine Arts.

 Honors

 Emperor Akihito personally conferred the Order of Culture on sculptor Toshio Yodoi as Prime Minister Junichiro Koizumi looked on.
 Only the highest-ranking awards, such as this rare honor, are bestowed personally by the emperor.